 Affected patients must be cautious not to overdo protein restriction, because it can lead to malnutrition and muscle wasting.
 Moderate protein restriction for a CRF patient is about 0.6 to 0.8 gm/kg/day, which is effectively achieved by following the advice of a dietician.

 Manage pre-end-stage renal disease (pre-ESRD)—Treatment for pre-ESRD should begin once the glomerular filtration rate (GFR) falls below 30 milliliters per minute (< 30 mL/min).
 Pre-ESRD management includes the identification and treatment of anemia (low red blood cell count).
 When the GFR drops below 30 mL/min, anemia often develops because the kidneys produce an inadequate amount of erythropoetin (EPO).
 This hormone is made by the kidneys and travels to the bone marrow, where it stimulates red blood cell production.
-Anemic patients are candidates for EPO (Procrit®) injections to maintain their hematocrit (volume percent of red blood cells in whole blood) between 30% and 36%.
+Anemic patients are candidates for EPO (Procrit®) injections to maintain their hematocrit (volume percent of red blood cells in whole blood) between 30 and 36 percent.

 Identify and Treat Secondary Hyperparathyroidism—With the loss of kidney function, phosphate accumulates in the blood.
 Excess phosphate in the blood reduces levels of blood calcium, and low blood calcium levels trigger the parathyroid gland (located in the neck) to release more parathyroid hormone (PTH).
 PTH then dissolves bone tissue to release stored calcium and raise the level of calcium in the blood.
 This chronic cycle of events is called secondary hyperthyroidism.